 Long-Term Health Issues

-The disruption to normal sleep and eating cycles, social life, and other important components of human life not only lead an increased incidence of work accidents, but also long-term health issues.
+The disruption to normal sleep and eating cycles, social life, and other important components of human life not only leads to an increased incidence of work accidents but also long-term health issues.
 Some of the health problems night shift employees may experience include: